cb-42/Dickson_16S_SOP/README.md

 This is a guide for acquiring the materials for the **Dickson Lab SOP for Analysis of 16S rRNA Gene Amplicon Data**.
-As of the latest update this inludes data and source code for a tutorial analysis of the lung microbiome.
+As of the latest update this includes data and source code for a tutorial analysis of the lung microbiome.

 # Preparation & Setup